 Overhead analysis of soft resource allocation algorithm.
-Since our algorithm is implemented 1048 in an offline style, the performance overhead of applying the algorithm to the runtime system is 1049 minimum.
-Concretely, during the offline training phase, our proposed algorithm is able to quickly 1050 generate a near-optimal soft resource allocation policy for each hardware configuration (e.g., 1/2/1, 1051 1/2/1/2, 1/4/1/4) by exploiting our automated Elba [25] experimental infrastructure, which is able 1052 to generate scripts to automate the system deployment/configuration, experiments execution, data 1053 collection, data analysis and visualization.
-For example, to generate a near-optimal soft resource 1054 allocation for the 1/2/1/2 RUBBoS configuration in Table 2, the algorithm runs 10 workload steps 1055 to identify the critical hardware resource, each of which runs about 10 minutes.
-So totally 100 1056 minutes is needed to generate a near-optimal soft resource allocation for this specific hardware 1057 configuration (1/2/1/2).
-1058
+Since our algorithm is implemented in an offline style, the performance overhead of applying the algorithm to the runtime system is minimum.
+Concretely, during the offline training phase, our proposed algorithm is able to quickly generate a near-optimal soft resource allocation policy for each hardware configuration (e.g., 1/2/1, 1/2/1/2, 1/4/1/4) by exploiting our automated Elba [25] experimental infrastructure, which is able to generate scripts to automate the system deployment/configuration, experiments execution, data collection, data analysis, and visualization.
+For example, to generate a near-optimal soft resource allocation for the 1/2/1/2 RUBBoS configuration in Table 2, the algorithm runs 10 workload steps to identify the critical hardware resource, each of which runs about 10 minutes.
+So, in total, 100 minutes is needed to generate a near-optimal soft resource allocation for this specific hardware configuration (1/2/1/2).

-These offline-generated soft resource allocation policies will be adopted for online system 1059 reconfiguration during the system scaling phase in the cloud.
-Concretely, when the system scaling 1060 out/in is triggered during runtime, the application scaling controller just needs to dynamically 1061 change the soft resource allocation of the involved servers based on the offline-generated soft 1062 resource allocation policies.
-We note that these offline-generated soft resource allocation policies 1063 need to be re-trained when the workload characteristic is detected to change significantly over 1064 time (e.g., from CPU-intensive to I/O-intensive).
-Although web application workload is naturally 1065 bursty (e.g., number of users), the workload characteristic (transaction mix) is relatively stable.
-So 1066 we expect the regeneration of soft resource allocation policies would not happen frequently for 1067 real production n-tier systems.
-1068
+These offline-generated soft resource allocation policies will be adopted for online system reconfiguration during the system scaling phase in the cloud.
+Concretely, when the system scaling out/in is triggered during runtime, the application scaling controller just needs to dynamically change the soft resource allocation of the involved servers based on the offline-generated soft resource allocation policies.
+We note that these offline-generated soft resource allocation policies need to be re-trained when the workload characteristic is detected to change significantly over time (e.g., from CPU-intensive to I/O-intensive).
+Although web application workload is naturally bursty (e.g., number of users), the workload characteristic (transaction mix) is relatively stable.
+So we expect the regeneration of soft resource allocation policies would not happen frequently for real production n-tier systems.

 Soft resource allocation algorithm for other types of soft resources.
-Our definition of soft 1069 resources in this paper is to refer to the software components such as threads and TCP connections 1070 that use hardware resources or synchronize the use of both soft and hardware resources.
-For example, 1071 a lock is one of the soft resources that synchronizes the use of data structures and CPU.
-In general, the 1072 function of soft resources is to facilitate the sharing of the hardware resources through concurrency.
-1073 Regardless of the types of soft resources, the optimal soft resource allocation/configuration is to 1074 use the underlying hardware resources most efficiently with minimum overhead.
-This is the key 1075 principle of the second and the third steps of our proposed soft resource allocation algorithm 1076 described in Section 4.3.2 and 4.3.3.
-1077
+Our definition of soft resources in this article is to refer to the software components such as threads and TCP connections that use hardware resources or synchronize the use of both soft and hardware resources.
+For example, a lock is one of the soft resources that synchronizes the use of data structures and CPU.
+In general, the function of soft resources is to facilitate the sharing of the hardware resources through concurrency.
+Regardless of the types of soft resources, the optimal soft resource allocation/ configuration is to use the underlying hardware resources most efficiently with minimum overhead.
+This is the key principle of the second and the third steps of our proposed soft resource allocation algorithm described in Sections 4.3.2 and 4.3.3.

 Multi-core scenario.
-The essential problem of soft resource allocation/configuration is how 1079 to optimize the request processing concurrency (controlled by soft resource allocation) in each 1080 1081 server/tier of an n-tier system to most efficiently utilize the underlying hardware resources with minimum overhead.
-Thus, the difference between VMs with single-core and multi-core relies on 1082 the number of soft resources (e.g., server threads) needed to most efficiently utilize the capacity of 1083 the CPU resources (assume CPU is the bottleneck resource).
-We note that a multi-core CPU may 1084 not be able to be fully utilized by simply increasing the number of threads due to the inter-thread 1085 1086 dependency and synchronization issue, especially when the number of cores is large (e.g., more than eight [14]), but this is beyond the scope of this paper.
-1087
+The essential problem of soft resource allocation/configuration is how to optimize the request processing concurrency (controlled by soft resource allocation) in each server/tier of an n-tier system to most efficiently utilize the underlying hardware resources with minimum overhead.
+Thus, the difference between VMs with single-core and multi-core relies on the number of soft resources (e.g., server threads) needed to most efficiently utilize the capacity of the CPU resources (assume CPU is the bottleneck resource).
+We note that a multi-core CPU may not be able to be fully utilized by simply increasing the number of threads due to the inter-thread dependency and synchronization issue, especially when the number of cores is large (e.g., more than eight [14]), but that is beyond the scope of this article.